Optimal training of integer-valued neural networks with mixed integer programming: Experimental design

-We undertake two experiments that train NNs using the proposed models.
-Experiment~1 compares training BNNs using our three models to a gradient descent (GD) baseline on increasingly large training datasets.
-Experiment~2 trains integer NNs (INN) using the sat-margin model (Section~\ref{subsec:sat-margin}).
+We undertake four empirical experiments that train NNs using the proposed models.
+Experiment~1 compares our MIP models to those of Icarte \etal \cite{DBLP:conf/cp/IcarteICCMB19} on the standard MNIST dataset.
+Experiment~2 compares training INNs using our three models to a gradient descent (GD) baseline on increasingly large training datasets.
+Experiment~3 trains an INN using the sat-margin model while applying our model compression method.
+Experiment~4 applies our proposed batch training method to utilize all available training data and compares to a SGD baseline.

-Both experiments train NNs using the Adult dataset \citep{data:adult}.
-The associated task with the dataset is binary classification.
-There are 32560 samples in the training set and 16280 in the testing set.
+Experiments 2A, 3 and 4~train NNs using the Adult dataset \cite{data:adult}.
+The associated task is binary classification.
+There are 32,560 samples in the training set and 16,280 in the testing set.
 Each sample represents an individual and the corresponding label denotes whether the individual has a yearly income of over 50K or not.
 Each sample has 14 attributes, 8 of which are categorical and 6 are numerical.
-We pre-process the data such that the categorical attributes are one-hot encoded and the numerical attributes are normalized to be between 0 and~1.
+Experiment 2B trains NNs using the Heart dataset \cite{Heart}, which contains 303 samples in total.
+The associated task is also binary classification.
+Each sample in the Heart dataset has 14 attributes, 3 categorical and 11 continuous.
+Both datasets are pre-processed such that the categorical attributes are one-hot encoded and the numerical attributes are normalized to be between $0$ and~$1$.

-We use Gurobi Optimizer version 9.0.1 \citep{Gurobi} to solve our MIP models.
-We use a method to train BNNs introduced by \citet{DBLP:journals/corr/CourbariauxB16} as our GD baseline.
-Experiments are run on an 8-core machine with an Intel Xeon Gold 6148 CPU at 2.40GHz with 32GB RAM.
-Each run of a model has a maximum time limit of 10 hours.
+Throughout we use Gurobi Optimizer version~9.0.1 \cite{Gurobi} to solve our MIP models.
+Gurobi is a leading commercial MIP solver.
+Gurobi parameters are set to their default values when optimizing.
+All experiments except 2B are run on an 8-core Intel Xeon Gold 6148 CPU at 2.40GHz with 32GB RAM.
+Experiment~2B is run on a 4-core Intel i7-6600U CPU at 2.60GHz with 16GB RAM.

+As our GD baseline, we use a method to train INNs introduced by Hubara \etal \cite{Courbariaux_Quantized}, using the squared hinge loss.
+The baseline uses the sign activation function and stochastic gradient descent.
+Learning rates were tuned to reach the best performance for every experiment.
+In Experiments~1 and~2, a learning rate of \num{1e-2} was used.
+In Experiment~4, a learning rate of \num{1e-1} was found to be best.

 The networks trained have one hidden layer containing 16 neurons.
 We use the sign function as our activation function in the hidden layer.
 Each network has two neurons in the final layer, one for each label the sample can take.
 To assign a class to the sample, we choose the larger value of the output neurons.
-If the values are equal for a sample, we choose the label randomly.
+If the values are equal for a sample, we choose the label by random tiebreak.